-The great storyteller and famed historian lent authority and good advice to our aspiring magazine
+The great storyteller and famed historian lent authority and good advice to our aspiring magazine.

-It was bitter civil war, and a remarkable book offers us perhaps the most intimate picture we have of what it was like for the ordinary people who got caught in its terrible machinery
+The American Revolution was in fact a bitter civil war, and a remarkable book offers us perhaps the most intimate picture we have of what it was like for the ordinary people who got caught in its terrible machinery.

 For some people Yale is as inevitable as income tax—and a great deal more fun

-Good luck and a determined woman save the lone photographic record of a historic era in Vermont
+Good luck and a determined woman save the lone photographic

-When he’s not taking care of a majestic marshaling of toy trains, Graham Claytor gets to play with the real thing
+When he’s not taking care of a majestic marshaling of toy trains, Graham Claytor gets to play with the real thing.

-A man who has spent his life helping transform old photos from agreeable curiosities into a vital historical tool explains their magical power to bring the past into the present
+A man who has spent his life helping transform old photos from agreeable curiosities into a vital historical tool explains their magical power to bring the past into the present.

 When old James E. Taylor exercised his powers of near-total recall to set down memories of the Shenandoah campaign, he left us a unique record of a very new, very hazardous profession